Underemployed/music-controller-extension/README.md

 4. Enable `Developer mode` in the top right
 5. Click `Load unpacked` and select the `chrome` folder from the extracted files

-### For Firefox Users
+### For Firefox Users: *Disclaimer:This is temporary until Firefox adds support for the extension*

-1. Download the extension files from [here](https://github.com/Underemployed/music-controller-extension/archive/refs/heads/main.zip)
+1. Download the extension files from [here](firefox.zip)
 2. Extract the downloaded zip file
 3. Open Firefox and go to:
    <br>